-The UMHB Certificate Program may be offered in a program that represents an alternate format for education.
-Student progress reflects the completion of assessments or assignments (as applicable) which demonstrates the required content for learning objectives for completion of the certificate.
-Students are urged to recognize the importance of utilizing learning apps, faculty, and other provided resources.
+Some UMHB Certificates may be offered in an alternate educational format.
+Student progress reflects the completion of assessments or assignments (as applicable) that demonstrate meeting required learning objectives for completion of the certificate.
+Students are urged to recognize the importance of using learning apps, faculty, and other provided resources.